 - Send to Applications@NutritionSpecialists.org along with your resume / CV.

 - Applications are reviewed by the BCNS Credentials Council.
-Please allow 1-2 weeks for a response.
+Please allow at least 2-3 weeks for a response.

 - After you are approved as a supervisor, please complete the one-page Supervisor Approval Addendum for each candidate you supervise.